 The AIP program is a pathway to PR for skilled foreign workers and international graduates who want to live and work in one of Canada’s four Atlantic provinces: Newfoundland and Labrador, Prince Edward Island, Nova Scotia, and New Brunswick.

 Within AIP, there are three programs through which you can apply for a PR:

 - Atlantic International Graduate Program: For those who have lived and studied in one of the Atlantic provinces.

 - Atlantic High-skilled Program: For those who have a job offer from an employer taking part in the AIP by the Atlantic province where you’ll be working.

 - Atlantic Intermediate-skilled Program: For those who have a job offer from an employer taking part in the AIP by the Atlantic province where you’ll be working.
-Additionally, you also need to have experience working at NOC skill level C or some select few occupations such as NOC skill level A 3012 or NOC skill level B 3233.
+Additionally, you also need to have experience working in a TEER 4 occupation (previously NOC skill level C) or a select few TEER 1, 2, or 3, occupations.

 4. Start-up Visa (SUV)

 Entrepreneurs with the skills and potential to build innovative businesses in Canada, create jobs for Canadians, and compete on a global scale, can apply for a Start-up Visa.
 To be eligible for the Start-up Visa Program, you must:

 - Get a letter of support from a designated organization;

 Foreign nationals who receive a Commitment Certificate and Letter of Support issued by a designated entity can apply for a short-term work permit under the International Mobility Program before submitting their PR application under the Start-Up Visa program.
 The designated entity, however, must support the request for a work permit.